Dedicated to our Dads who we look up to both here and in Heaven. …

 Kids learn from what their parents are,

-You are my book of life, the thoughts I reap;
+and so You are my book of life, the thoughts I reap;

 Only in your arms I quiet sleep;